chabErch/Linum/docs/source/renderers/svg_renderer.rst

 Linum styles
 ============

-Linum styles is a set of style properties that cannot be set in css.
+Linum styles is a set of style properties that can't be set in css.

 For example text element has absolute but not relative coordinates.
 Setting align for text in css will have no effect.